sivark/ExpoLab/ReadMe.md

 ---

-I use a wonderful tool called [Pandoc](http://johnmacfarlane.net/pandoc/) to generate PDFs from markdown.
+I use a wonderful tool called [Pandoc](http://johnmacfarlane.net/pandoc/) to generate PDFs or HTML from markdown.
+The HTML file in this directory should reflect the most recent version of the worksheet.

 (C) Sivaramakrishnan Swaminathan 2014